CometVisu/cometvisu.github.io/_posts/2019-02-10-CometVisu_release-0.11.0-RC1.md

 backdrop: /media/news.jpg
 ---

-The CometVisu project is happy to publish the version 0.11.0-RC1 that can be downloaded at [https://github.com/CometVisu/CometVisu/releases/download/v0.11.0-RC1/CometVisu-0.11.0-RC1.tar.gz](https://github.com/CometVisu/CometVisu/releases/download/v0.11.0-RC1/CometVisu-0.11.0-RC1.tar.gz) or
+The CometVisu project is happy to publish the release candidate of version 0.11.0 that can be downloaded at [https://github.com/CometVisu/CometVisu/releases/download/v0.11.0-RC1/CometVisu-0.11.0-RC1.tar.gz](https://github.com/CometVisu/CometVisu/releases/download/v0.11.0-RC1/CometVisu-0.11.0-RC1.tar.gz) or